Keoma (film)

-Keoma is a 1976 Italian Spaghetti Western film directed by Enzo G. Castellari and starring Franco Nero.
-It is frequently regarded as one of the better 'twilight' Spaghetti Westerns, being one of the last films of its genre, and is known for its incorporation of newer cinematic techniques of the time (such as slow motion and close/medium panning shots) and its vocal soundtrack by Guido & Maurizio De Angelis.
+Keoma is a 1976 Italian spaghetti Western film directed by Enzo G. Castellari and starring Franco Nero.
+It is frequently regarded as one of the better "twilight" spaghetti Westerns, being one of the last films of its genre, and is known for its incorporation of newer cinematic techniques of the time (such as slow motion and close/medium panning shots) and its vocal soundtrack by Guido & Maurizio De Angelis.

 Plot

-After the American Civil War, ex-Union soldier Keoma Shannon, part-Indian and part-white, returns to his home town to find his half-brothers in alliance with a petty tyrant named Caldwell.
+After the American Civil War, ex-Union soldier Keoma Shannon, part-Indian and part-White, returns to his hometown to find his half-brothers in alliance with a petty tyrant named Caldwell.
 Caldwell and his gang rule over the town with an iron fist.
 With the help of his father and George, an old Black friend, he vows revenge.
 Keoma also shows compassion when he saves a pregnant woman from a group sent by Caldwell's group to be quarantined in a mine camp full of plague victims.
-Keoma is constantly visited by the apparition of an older woman ("The Witch") who saved him during the massacre of an Indian camp.
+Keoma is constantly visited by the apparition of an older woman ("the Witch") who saved him during the massacre of an Indian camp.